simongravelle/nmrformd/README.md

 first.
 Then, fork the repository, apply your changes, then make a pull request that will be reviewed.

-Clone the repository as follow:
+Clone the repository with its submodules as follow:

 ``` bash
 git clone https://github.com/simongravelle/nmrformd.git --recurse-submodule